Table of contents

 A brief history of ticketing

 Customer service ticketing is a system developed for help desks that allow companies to support customers, partners, and employees more efficiently.

 The idea of ticketing was born in 1988 with the birth of the Service Desk Institute (formerly the Help Desk Institute).
-The theory behind ticketing was to streamline customer service by giving users and customers a centralized place to get tech support for questions and problems related to hardware, software, electronic equipment, purchased products and services, and more.
+The theory behind ticketing system software was to streamline customer service by giving users and customers a centralized place to get tech support for questions and problems related to hardware, software, electronic equipment, purchased products and services, and more.

 The “ticket” itself is an assigned number that allowed businesses to categorize, track, and route issues to the right people.
 It’s the digital equivalent of asking a person to take a number while they’re waiting in line at a deli counter.

-Soon after ticketing began to take hold, the internet was born, along with email support.
+Soon after ticket management began to take hold, the internet was born, along with email support.
 (Live chat wouldn’t come along for a couple of decades.)

 At the same time, the universality of help desks facilitated the meteoric rise of phone support call centers.
-The idea was that a live person could handle tickets more quickly in real-time.
+The idea was that a live person could handle customer issues more quickly in real-time.
 But automated “phone trees” quickly grew ever more annoying, frustrating, and complex.

-Ticketing promised to solve many of the challenges that support teams typically face, including automating and streamlining workflows while categorizing, prioritizing, assigning, and tracking customer service issues.
-It was designed to make teams more productive and efficient, making sure that nothing fell through the cracks, reducing duplicate work, allowing streamlined reporting of key metrics, and giving companies valuable insight for improvement.
+Ticketing promised to solve many of the challenges that support teams typically face, including automating and streamlining workflows while categorizing, prioritizing, assigning, routing, and checking ticket status for tracking customer service issues.
+It was designed to make teams more productive and efficient, making sure that nothing fell through the cracks, reducing duplicate work, allowing streamlined reporting of key metrics of your team’s performance, and giving companies valuable insight for improvement.

 It was an innovation at the time.
 Customers always knew where to go, with a single point of contact to troubleshoot glitches, get answers to their questions, or solve problems.
-Issues were tracked from the time they were submitted until they were resolved.
+Customer requests were tracked from the time they were submitted until they were resolved.
 It was a good idea in theory, but in reality, the system wasn’t very efficient.

 As a result, ticketing never really lived up to its intended vision.